- Horseracing (1984), Lottery (1984), Casinos (1992), Bingo (1994)

 There is a state lottery in Missouri.
 Scratch-off and lotto tickets are mostly sold in convenience stores.
 This includes interstate drawings like Mega Millions and Powerball.
 Missouri also has Club Keno.
 These tickets are sold in bars, bowling alleys, and pool halls.
 A new drawing is held every four minutes.

 Bingo and raffles are legal if offered by registered charities.
 These include religious, fraternal, and veteran causes.

-The big attraction in Missouri are the riverboat casinos.
+A big attraction in Missouri are the riverboat casinos.
 These are open 24 hours a day.
 The boats are not required to leave the docks anymore.
 They are standard Missouri casinos that just happen to be located on waterways like the Mississippi and Missouri Rivers.
 There are no restrictions on casino games.
 Players can enjoy slots, video poker, blackjack, craps, roulette, baccarat, Three Card Poker, Four Card Poker, Mississippi Stud, Ultimate Texas Hold’em, Pai Gow Poker, and live poker, among other approved games.
 There are currently 13 Missouri casinos that are open and operating throughout the state.
 You can use our Missouri casinos map to find the locations and contact information of each.

 Missouri once had a $500 loss limit every two hours.
 This was repealed by voters in 2008.